Some couples just click. Others require a hard hat and a stud finder.

 She defined the cliché lines about elegance in simplicity and leaving something to the imagination.
 His was certainly going to be working overtime.

 “Who are you?
 What are you doing here?”
-She took two steps in the direction Mark took.
+She took two steps in the direction Mark had taken.
 “I’m going to get Mark.”

 “No!
 Please.
 Don’t.”